Dullmind/NEWS-OpenSource/README.md

-# OpenSource: RECAP
+# OpenSource101

 ![IMG_5836](https://user-images.githubusercontent.com/95053843/143777833-a0099d0b-ea89-499f-aee6-b100d039e020.PNG)

 ## Abstract
 There is no doubt that **Open Source Software** is now an integral part of our online community as it has been acknowledged and utilized by major companies and organizations across the globe.
 Having even a brief knowledge of its history will allow you to gain an in-depth understanding of modern day open source.

 For all of those that have little to no knowledge in open source, don't worry!
 This log will be a platform for you to gain all the information you will need to have the basic understanding of Open Source.
-Call it an open source 101 if you'd like:)
+Call it an **Open Source 101** if you'd like:)

 ## Basics